If you are currently researching elementary school science fair projects, you’ll want to add the osmosis experiment for kids to your list!

 It also works well in a classroom environment to teach kids about cell membranes, osmosis, and the parts of an egg!

-The inspiration behind this osmosis experiment for kids is a mix between the classic naked egg experiment and a demonstration of a cell membrane lab.
+The inspiration behind this osmosis experiment is a mix between the classic naked egg experiment and a demonstration of a cell membrane lab.